Label-Free Explainability for Unsupervised Models

-\textbf{Results} \parapoint{Feature Importance:} The label-free version of all the feature importance methods exhibit a similar behaviour: the latent shift increases sharply as we perturb the few most important pixels.
+\textbf{Results.} \parapoint{Feature Importance:} Label-free feature importance methods exhibit a similar behaviour: the latent shift increases sharply as we perturb the few most important pixels.
 This increase decelerates when we start perturbing pixels that are less relevant.
-Furthermore, selecting the perturbed pixels according to the various importance scores $b_i(\f_e, \x)$ yields latent shifts that are significantly bigger than the shift induced by perturbing random pixels.
-These observations confirm that the label-free importance scores $b_i(\f_e, \x)$ allow us to identify the features that are the most relevant for the encoder $\f_e$ to build a latent representation for the image $\x$. \parapoint{Example Importance:} For all example importance method, we observe that the similarity rate is significantly higher among the most similar examples than among the least similar examples.
+Furthermore, selecting the perturbed pixels according to the various importance scores $b_i(\f_e, \x)$ yields latent shifts that are significantly larger than the shift induced by perturbing random pixels.
+Label-free Integrated Gradients outperform other methods for each model.
+These observations confirm that the label-free importance scores $b_i(\f_e, \x)$ allow us to identify the features that are the most relevant for the encoder $\f_e$ to build a latent representation for the example $\x$. \parapoint{Example Importance:} For all example importance method, we observe that the similarity rate is substantially higher among the most similar examples than among the least similar examples.
 This observation confirms that the label-free importance scores $c^n(\f_e, \x)$ allow us to identify training examples that are related to the test example we wish to explain.
-In this case, the verification also validates our autoencoder $\f$ since no label was used during training.
+Representation-based methods usually outperform loss-based methods.
+In this case, the verification also validates our models since no label was used during training.

-\subsection{Use case: comparing the representations learned with different pretext tasks}
+\subsection{Use Case: Comparing the Representations Learned with Different Pretext Tasks}

 In a self-supervised learning setting, many unsupervised pretext task can be chosen to learn a meaningful representation of the data.
 How do the representations from different pretext tasks compare to each other?
 We show that label-free explainability permits to answer this question through qualitative and quantitative comparisons of representations.